nerdammer/spark-hbase-connector/README.md

     spark-submit --conf spark.hbase.host=thehost ...

-(3) Using the hbase-site.xml file (in the root of your jar, i.e. `src/main/resources/hbase-site.xml`):
+(2) Using the hbase-site.xml file (in the root of your jar, i.e. `src/main/resources/hbase-site.xml`):

-    java -Dspark.hbase.host=thehost -jar ....

-(3) If you have access to the JVM parameters:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>